 In response, Federspiel said, "I think it's going well."

-"You're making the decisions and it's my job to see that they're carried out," Federspiel added. " If they're not, you need to come down on me and make sure I'm picking the ball back up if it's been dropped."
+"You're making the decisions and it's my job to see that they're carried out," Federspiel added.

 On day- to- day operational decisions, Federspiel stated - simply as an annual reminder - that he needs to make them and to keep the Selectmen informed.
 "I think we understand that we're on the same page with that and I think it's all positive."